ihassin/fruitymesh-ubuntu-vm/README.md

 vagrant plugin install virtualbox
 ```

+### Selecting the right SDK for your project

+By default, the script will install Nordic SDK V11.
+If you want to use another version, please edit the following file:
+infra/roles/fruity/tasks/main.yml, comment out the V11 lines, and uncomment the lines for the SDK you want to use.

+### Bring up the VM

 You can then bring up the box for configuring by issuing the following command:

 ```